 – will work with you to make sure you get the right type of specialist care, support, and treatment

-• With your agreement, it can sometimes be helpful for your doctor to refer you to Armed Forces charities, such as SSAFA, the Royal British Legion, Combat Stress or Help for Heroes.
+– work closely with a range of organisations and charities, including military charities, to support your wider health and wellbeing needs. - With your agreement, it can sometimes be helpful for your doctor to refer you to Armed Forces charities, such as SSAFA, the Royal British Legion, Combat Stress or Help for Heroes.

-They can often offer significant help and support, even if they do not all deliver healthcare
+They can often offer significant help and support, even if they do not all deliver healthcare - You may be worried about sharing information about your time in the Armed Forces.

 Please note that the NHS is bound by a confidentiality code of practice to ensure GPs, nurses and other people working within the NHS deliver a confidential service bound by law.